An SMT Solver for Software Verification

 Under the Hood

 Alt-Ergo's native input language is a polymorphic first-order logic "à la ML" modulo theories.
 This logic is very suitable for expressing formulas generated in the context of program verification.
+It also provides a support of the SMT-LIB v2 standard input format.
 Currently, Alt-Ergo is capable of reasoning in the combination of the following built-in theories:

 • the free theory of equality with uninterpreted symbols,